protesilaos/oliveira-light/README.md

 # Oliveira syntax theme (light variant)

-A colourful, low-contrast syntax theme based on a 16-colour palette.
+A colourful, low-to-medium-contrast syntax theme.
 Green is the most prevalent accent, followed by violet, and blue.

 Oliveira comes in light and dark variants.